pulsar-edit/documentation/docs/customizing-pulsar/the-init-file.md

 atom.beep();
 ```

-Because `init.js` provides access to Pulsar's API, you can use it to implement useful commands without creating a new package or extending an existing one.
-Here's a command which uses the {Selection} and {Clipboard} APIs to construct a Markdown link from the selected text and the clipboard contents as the URL:
+Because `init.js` provides access to Pulsar’s API, you can use it to implement useful commands without creating a new package or extending an existing one.
+Here’s a command which uses the {Selection} and {Clipboard} APIs to construct a Markdown link from the selected text and the clipboard contents as the URL:

 ```js
 atom.commands.add("atom-text-editor", "markdown:paste-as-link", () => {